larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ## Casting Spells

 ---
 Casting a spell is an act of will and physical effort combined, gathering the energy that the caster has prepared in their memory and then throwing it out into the world.
-In LARP Chronicles, a spell’s energy is represented by a "spell packet", a small bundle of cloth, usually filled with bird seed, that is thrown at, or touched against other participants, in order to use your magic.
+In LARP Chronicles, a spell's energy is represented by a "spell packet", a small bundle of cloth, usually filled with bird seed, that is thrown at, or touched against other participants, in order to use your magic.

 When casting a spell, first you must have a spell packet in hand.
 Then, you cast the spell by stating the incant, each spell having its own unique incant, and then either touching the packet to the intended target, or throwing it.
-If your spell packet strikes a target successfully, they are affected as per the spell’s description, unless they are capable of resisting the magic.
+If your spell packet strikes a target successfully, they are affected as per the spell's description, unless they are capable of resisting the magic.

 You must be careful when casting spells, because if an enemy is within reach, or they have a ranged weapon, you risk your spell being disrupted mid-cast if they manage to strike you with a weapon blow, or if you take damage from any source during the incant.
 If your spell is disrupted, it is lost and you must complete a rest to recover it.